Your Home Assistant Database is About to Get Even Leaner

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-Last year, in the month of April, the database powering every instance of Home Assistant Core underwent a massive transformation.
-The upgrade led to a reduction in database size by a hefty 10-35% (for most users), and it also notably accelerated the data load speed on the Home Assistant Dashboard.
-Now, with its 2022.6 release, Home Assistant Core is set to take these improvements a step further, promising an even leaner and faster database.
+In April of last year, the Home Assistant Core database underwent a major transformation.
+This upgrade resulted in a significant reduction in database size, cutting it by 10-35% for most users, and considerably improved data load speeds on the Home Assistant Dashboard.
+With the 2022.6 release, Home Assistant Core is set to enhance these improvements further, promising an even leaner and faster database.

-Moreover, the update also reduces disk writes.
-This can be a real lifesaver, especially for those of you running Home Assistant OS on a Raspberry Pi, as it could potentially extend the lifespan of your SD cards.
-Plus, you'll notice that the history of an entity and the logbook are expected to load at a faster pace.
+The update also reduces disk writes, which is especially beneficial for those running Home Assistant OS on a Raspberry Pi.
+This reduction in disk writes can potentially extend the lifespan of your SD cards.
+Additionally, you will notice that the history of an entity and the logbook will load faster.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.